huggingface/blog/fine-tune-vit.md

 ### Define an evaluation metric

-Here, we load the [accuracy](https://huggingface.co/metrics/accuracy) metric from `datasets`, and then write a function that takes in a model prediction + computes the accuracy.
+The [accuracy](https://huggingface.co/metrics/accuracy) metric from `datasets` can easily be used to compare the predictions with the labels.
+Below, you can see how to use it within a `compute_metrics` function that will be used by the `Trainer`.

 ```python